SSWConsulting/SSW.Rules.Content/rules/minimum-number-for-live-events/rule.md

 ---
-seoDescription: "Ensure minimum attendance at live events to avoid cancellations and maintain credibility."
+seoDescription: Ensure minimum attendance at live events to avoid cancellations and maintain credibility.
 type: rule
 title: Do you have a minimum number for live events?
 uri: minimum-number-for-live-events